-NHL 1,000 Assist Club
+The NHL's 1,000-Assist Club - The Hockey Writers Hockey History Latest News, Analysis & More

-Throughout the history of the NHL, players who have scored goals have always been at the forefront of the discussion.
-Often discussed is the NHL’s illustrious 500-goal club that only 45 players in history have joined.
-Another club that is exclusive and significantly harder to crack is the NHL’s 600-goal club that has seen only 19 players join in history.
+Throughout the history of the NHL, goal scorers have always been at the forefront of discussions.
+Often discussed is the NHL’s illustrious 500-goal club that only 48 players in history have joined.
+Even more exclusive and significantly harder to crack is the NHL’s 600-goal club that has seen only 20 players join in history.
 It’s never been easy to score goals in the NHL.
-When looking at some of the best players in history, it’s evident that scoring a goal is harder than recording an assist – something that doesn’t involve burying the puck, and something that can be awarded to two players on the same goal.
-Still, if goals are harder than assists to record, the fact that only 13 players in history have ever reached the 1,000-assist mark is worth acknowledging.
+When looking at some of the best players in history, it’s evident that scoring a goal is more difficult than recording an assist—an action that doesn’t require burying the puck and can be awarded to two players on the same goal.
+Still, if goals are harder than assists to record, the fact that only 14 players in history have ever reached the 1,000-assist mark is worth acknowledging.

-The 1,000-assist club only consists of 13 players – who will all be looked at within this article – and has proven to consist of some of the most elite names in the history of the game.
-This list will look at the members of the 1,000-assist club from the players with the fewest assists to the most and will include the team whom with the player reached the milestone.
+The 1,000-assist club only consists of 14 players – who will all be looked at within this article – and has proven to consist of some of the most elite names in the history of the game.
+This list will highlight the members of the 1,000-assist club, ordered from the fewest to the most assists, and will include the team with which each player reached the milestone.

 Joe Sakic – Colorado Avalanche